 Over four weeks, I tried both the Deep Heat and Panaway options on alternate weeks.
 For ease of measurement, I have separated the results into some criteria which I have tabled below:

 Look, if I am being honest, there really is a struck match between the two of them.
-I could have added some peppermint to the solution to provide some more of that warmth and burn that Deep Heat has but at the end of the day, both gave me noticable relief and made it actually possible to walk the next day… which is great for me as I had forgotten how much I loved playing team sports.
+I could have added some peppermint to the solution to provide some more of that warmth and burn that Deep Heat has.
+But at the end of the day, both gave me noticeable relief and made it actually possible to walk the next day.
+This is great for me as I had forgotten how much I loved playing team sports.

 However, as a mansperiment, my objective was to see if I could use the essential oils/chemical free option to provide a solution to my problem.
 The answer to that, is absolutely it does.
-The mixture of panaway and coconut oil is a winner, and will hopefully let the old fella here play at least another season or two.
+The mixture of PanAway and coconut oil is a winner.
+It will hopefully let the old fella here play at least another season or two.